thanos-io/thanos/docs/storage.md

 With this policy you should be able to run set `THANOS_TEST_OBJSTORE_SKIP=GCS,AZURE,SWIFT,COS,ALIYUNOSS` and unset `S3_BUCKET` and run all tests using `make test`.

 Details about AWS policies: https://docs.aws.amazon.com/AmazonS3/latest/dev/using-with-s3-actions.html

+##### STS Endpoint

+If you want to use IAM credential retrieved from an instance profile, Thanos needs to authenticate through AWS STS.
+For this purposes you can specify your own STS Endpoint.

+By default Thanos will use endpoint: https://sts.amazonaws.com and AWS region coresponding endpoints.

 #### GCS